 - Heat fixation or cure: After printing, the fabric will need to be heat-treated to fix the ink, either with an integrated or standalone heat press, depending on your machine.

-Top Fabric Printing Machines for 2024
+Best Fabric Printing Machines for 2025

 Dye sublimation printing is an integral part of the textile market.
 Since it’s perfect for printing on polyester, it’s one of the most popular textiles used for soft signage at trade shows, airports and malls.
 Sports apparel and home décor items, such as tapestries and shower curtains, are also best printed using dye sublimation techniques.